Parserr alternative

 1

-Link the Gmail, Outlook, Microsoft 365, or IMAP inbox your email already arrives in, or forward a representative message to a dedicated MailParse address.
+Link the Gmail, Outlook, Microsoft 365, or IMAP inbox your email already arrives in directly to MailParse.

 2